Liquid Markup Filters

 last

-Returns last element of an array
+Returns the last element of an array

 {{academic_interests | last }}